MicrosoftDocs/microsoft-cloud/docs/dev/copilots/overview.md

 :::image type="content" source="media/copilots-across-microsoft-cloud-extend.png" alt-text="A diagram showing the adopt, extend, and build capabilities of copilots across the Microsoft Cloud." border="false" :::

-### Why Extend Microsoft Copilots?
+### Benefits of Extending Microsoft Copilots

-Extending Microsoft Copilots allows users to bring in data from their own enterprise platforms, applications, and data sources, unlocking the full potential of these tools within an enterprise.
-This can be achieved by building a plugin or connecting to an external data source using Microsoft Graph Connectors or Microsoft Teams message extensions.
+By extending Microsoft Copilots, developers can integrate external data directly into Copilots to minimize user context shifts while enhancing productivity and collaboration.
+Copilot extensions also provide a new way for developers to surface external data in Microsoft products that users engage with and use everyday.
+For instance, enterprise companies can build plugins to integrate their own line-of-business APIs and data directly into a Copilot.
+ISVs can harness Copilot capabilities via Microsoft Graph connectors and Power Platform connectors to enable Copilot experiences with data from partner apps.

+By extending Microsoft Copilots with plugins, connectors, or message extensions, users can leverage the power of these tools to their fullest potential, enhancing productivity and collaboration by integrating with a wide range of third-party tools and services.

 #### Plugins